sebastian-mora/basicOTP/README.md

 - **Secure Transaction Authorization**: Generating OTPs for authorizing sensitive transactions or operations in financial or enterprise systems.
 - **Passwordless Authentication**: Using OTPs as an alternative to traditional password-based authentication for improved security and user experience.

-## Tech Stack
+## Dependencies

-BasicOTP is built using Go and leverages standard cryptographic libraries for hash functions and HMAC calculation.
-It is compatible with modern Go development environments and integrates seamlessly into existing projects using Go modules.
+BasicOTP is built using Go and leverages GO standard cryptographic libraries for hash functions and HMAC calculation.
+It is compatible with modern Go development environments and has no third part dependencies.

 ## Installation